tryscer/flock/flock-music.md

 ​	Eleanore says, "Cindy, when you were looking at the billboard, where were all those venues?"
 ​	"Second street," says Cindy.

 Back in the car, the sweltering June heat gives way to a cool evening wind streaming through the open windows.
 The streets are dark save for a few islands of yellow light, and those grow farther and farther apart.
-Every time we pass under a street lamp we see lots full of the demolished debris of a house; buildings with windows and doors boarded up; streets dug up so deep that they become little rivulets bisecting the neighborehood.
+Every time we pass under a street lamp we see lots full of the demolished debris of a house; buildings with windows and doors boarded up; streets dug up so deep that they become little rivulets bisecting the neiborhood.
 ​	“Are we sure we’re in the right place, Bear?” says Cindy.
 Barry looks at Tim, who takes a look at his map and nods.
 ​	“Yeah, we’re in the right place,” says Barry.
 ​	“Where is this show?” says Eleanore.
 “Hiroshima?”
 ​	“Puppy!” cries Cindy.
 “Not cool!”
 ​	“Don’t call me that,” says Eleanore, laughing.
 ​​	The road grows broader and broader.
 A big billboard, lit by greenish-yellow floodlights, shows a picture of pretty white children playing in the front lawn of a beautiful house.
 The sign says COMING SOON TO JACKSON WARD and, in smaller lettering, A PROJECT FOR THE ELIMINATION OF BLIGHT AND THE PROMOTION OF CIVIC PROGRESS IN RICHMOND.
-​	I let out a laugh.
+​	Eleanore lets out a laugh.
 ​	A drunk couple, laughing and hugging, are walking on the road towards us.
 Barry slows down and rolls down the window.
 ​	“Excuse me,” he says to the couple, “where’s all the music?”
 ​	The man and the woman — black, young and drunk — look at each other.
-​	“You’re looking for the Deuce,” she says.
+​	“You’re looking for the Deuce,” the woman says.
 “Head for the Deuce!”
-​	The man says, “the Deuce is rocking tonight!”
-He snickers.
+​	The man says, “the Deuce is on fire tonight!”
+They both snicker -- a very drunk laugh.
-​	“Who’s he?” says Barry.
-But the couple moves on.
+​	“Who’s the Deuce?” says Barry.
+But the couple moves on, laughing and hugging.
 ​	As we’re driving, cars begin to fill the curbs.
-People appear, at first a smattering, then groups, then the streetlamps return and we are in the midst of a thick mass of people.
-On our right, a big theatre markee says HIPPODROME and TONIGHT ONLY - THE COASTERS.
+People appear, at first a smattering, then groups, then the street lamps return and we are in the midst of a thick mass of people.
+On our right, a big theatre marquee says HIPPODROME and TONIGHT ONLY - THE COASTERS.
 But no one is queueing at the box office.
 Police cars are everywhere, their gumballs coloring the street in red.
 ​	“You had better park, Barry,” says Tim.
 ​	We get out of the car.
 The crowd is walking together, shouting, singing, carrying signs.
 ​	“This doesn’t look like a night out,” says Eleanore.
 “This looks like a *rally*.”